 Once you’ve determined the type of party you’re going to have, start developing your menu.
 Keep in mind that many guests will have more than one graduation party to attend and may only stay at your place for a short period of time.
 “Grab n’ go” food that can be eaten standing up is typically the best option for large crowds.
 It may be easy to fall back on burgers and hot dogs, but that’s not always the easiest menu because the grilling is done at the last minute.
 And remember, you don’t have to plan a full meal.
 Check out this super-cute “Smart Cookie” party!

 Good luck as you begin preparing for this fun event.
+We’ve made Graduation party shopping easy for you over at our Amazon Store.
 Check out our Pinterest Board Graduation Party Inspiration, for more sweet and creative party suggestions.

 -Written by RegistryFinder.com contributor Rebecca Haar